ArduPilot/ardupilot_wiki/common/source/docs/common-kakuteh7wing.rst

 -  **Power**
     - Separate stacked power supply and power monitor board for isolation
     - 2S - 8S Lipo input voltage with voltage monitoring
+    - 5V, 2A (3A Peak) BEC for Receiver, OSD, Camera, 2812 LED Strip, Buzzer, GPS, Air Speed Sensor, etc.
-    - 9V/12V, 1.5A BEC for powering Video Transmitter
+    - 9V/12V, 2A (3A peak) BEC for powering Video Transmitter
-    - 6V/7.2V, ?A BEC for servos
+    - 6V/7.2V, 6A (8A Peak) BEC for servos
     - 3.3V, 1A BEC

 -  **Interfaces**